Group Timetable 2021/22

 Learning assertiveness strategies to appropriately ask for what you want or need.
 Learning how to say no, and how to manage interpersonal conflict in a way that maintains respect for yourself and others.

 DBT at Birch Tree Psychology

 We have adapted the traditional DBT programme to fit better with our clients’ needs.
-We facilitate DBT skills groups over 5 week modules so that 10 Medicare rebates can be obtained per calendar year and cover 2 modules.
+We facilitate DBT skills groups over 10 week modules so that 10 Medicare rebates can be obtained per calendar year and cover 1 full module.
 It is normal to go through the programme twice to achieve the full benefits.
 In its standard form, there are three ways you receive DBT during the program:

 DBT skills training group

 A group facilitator teaches specific skills in a classroom setting, and sets tasks for the group members to practise between sessions.
 The skills training group typically meets once weekly, usually for around 1½ hours, across the 10-week program.

 Running at the same time as the group, individual therapy typically occurs weekly to enhance your motivation and commitment to the program.
 It’s also an opportunity to discuss and apply specific DBT skills to your current everyday life.